arnonym/ha-plugins/README.md

 allowed_numbers: # list of numbers which will be answered.
 If removed all numbers will be accepted
     - "5551234456"
     - "5559876543"
+    - "555{*}" # matches every number starting with 555
+    - "555{?}" # matches every number starting with 555 which is 4 digits long
 # blocked_numbers: # alternatively you can specify the numbers not to be answered.
 You can't have both.
 #    - "5551234456"
 #    - "5559876543"